 Alone Time Field Spaniels are highly attached to their humans and become distressed when left alone for even short stretches.
 They are prone to developing separation anxiety, as well as unwanted behaviors such as barking and chewing.
 It's ideal for a family member to stay with them around the clock, but you can leave your Field for an hour.
 Minimize the damage by leaving him in his dog crate with a favorite puzzle toy.

 12 - 13 years

-The Field Spaniel's long, single coat requires brushing several days a week to keep it clean and free of mats and knots.
-A bath is needed every few months, or when your Field gets muddy or odorous.
-Brush his teeth several times a week, and trim his nails every month or so to prevent painful cracking.
-His floppy ears are prone to infection and require a weekly wash with a gentle, dog-friendly cleanser.
+The Field Spaniel's long, single coat requires brushing several times a week to keep it clean and free of matting and knots.
+She needs a bath is every few months, or when she's muddy or malodorous.
+Brush her teeth several times a week, and trim her nails every month or so to prevent painful cracking.
+Her floppy ears are prone to infection and require a weekly wash with a gentle, dog-friendly cleanser.

 Common Health Issues

 Field Spaniels may present a number of health conditions varying in severity, including: